 Marketers must ensure that any reference prices used to advertise the savings a consumer can make represent a genuine established usual selling price and do not mislead.

-Reference prices can be explicit, such as a crossed out “was” price, or implied, such as stating a specific amount, or percentage saving.
-The ASA considered that consumers would understand the claim “60% OFF”, which was used in ads for a bike kit, referred to a genuine saving of 60% against the price at which the Swytch bike kit was generally sold.
+Reference prices can be explicit, such as a crossed out “was” price, or implied, such as stating a specific amount saved, or percentage saving.
+In 2023, the ASA considered consumers would understand that the claim “60% OFF” referred to a genuine saving of 60% against the price at which a bike kit was generally sold.
 The advertiser did not provide the ASA with any sales data to verify that the product had been sold at the implied reference price at any time, or that this was the price at which the product was genuinely sold (Swytch Technology Ltd, 22 February 2023).
+See also MedTech Global LLP t/a Orthoback, 07 August 2024.

 When establishing whether a price is the usual selling price the ASA are likely to consider the following information: